-The net proceeds to the Company from the sale of the 3,125,000 shares of Common Stock offered by the Company hereby are estimated to be approximately \$45.8 million (\$52.7 million if the Underwriters' over-allotment option is exercised in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses, based on an assumed initial price to the public of \$16.00 per share (the mid-point of the range set forth on the cover page of this Prospectus).
+The net proceeds to the Company from the sale of the 3,125,000 shares of Common Stock offered by the Company hereby are estimated to be approximately \$49.9 million (\$57.5 million if the Underwriters' over-allotment option is exercised in full), after deducting underwriting discounts and commissions and estimated offering expenses.

-The Company plans to use approximately \$10.8 million of the net proceeds from the Offering to repay bank indebtedness comprising \$4.3 million of term debt and \$6.5 million of short-term borrowings, each having a maturity date of March 31, 2002, and bearing interest at the prime rate (8.5% per annum at the date of this Prospectus), and approximately \$35 million of the net proceeds from the Offering to pay the estimated amount of the S Corporation Dividend at the time of consummation of the Offering.
+The Company plans to use approximately \$16.9 million of the net proceeds from the Offering to repay bank indebtedness (to the extent that such balances are outstanding) comprising approximately \$4.3 million of term debt and approximately \$12.6 million of short-term borrowings, each having a maturity date of March 31, 2002, and bearing interest at the prime rate (8.5% per annum at the date of this Prospectus), and approximately \$33.0 million of the net proceeds from the Offering to pay the S Corporation Dividend.